-A study published in 1993 showed that wearing polyester underwear decreased sperm count and sperm motility in humans, dogs and rats.
-While the study could not find exact reasoning for the cause the hypothesis was electrostatic magnetic field.
-Whatever the cause, if we are putting polyester in the vagina, next to our cervical opening by using a tampon, or if next to the vaginal opening by using pads lined with polyester, you know it has to affect female fertility as well.
-Polyester is known to off gas and cause skin irritation as well.
-To top it off polyester is a petroleum based product, which we all know is a non-renewable source.
+A study published in 1993 showed that wearing polyester underwear decreased sperm count and sperm motility in humans, dogs, and rats.
+While the study could not find exact reasoning for the cause, the hypothesis was electrostatic magnetic field.
+Whatever the cause, if we are putting polyester in the vagina, next to our cervical opening by using a tampon, or next to the vaginal opening by using pads lined with polyester, you know it has to affect female fertility as well.
+Polyester is known to give off gas and cause skin irritation as well.
+To top it off, polyester is a petroleum-based product, which we all know is a non-renewable source.
 The production of polyester has been shown to be very damaging to the environment with harmful emissions.
 Polyester also takes massive amounts of water to produce.
 Most synthetic polyesters are not biodegradable.

-A Note about the Vagina: The vagina is made up of fatty tissues and glands, these tissues are highly absorbent and fat is known to store chemicals.
-It is one of the most delicate places on the female body and toxic chemicals, synthetic fibers and fragrances were never intended to be placed near, on or in this area of our bodies.
+A Note about the Vagina: The vagina is made up of fatty tissues and glands; these tissues are highly absorbent and fat is known to store chemicals.
+It is one of the most delicate places in the female body and toxic chemicals, synthetic fibers, and fragrances were never intended to be placed near, on or in this area of our bodies.
 We need to take care of her, respect her and treat her with the healthiest choices in feminine care products!

 The Environmental Impact